pts/dosmc/README.txt

 dosmc limitations:

-* Host build system must be Linux i386 or amd64.
+* Host build system must be Linux i386, Linux amd64 or macOS.
+On macOS, Docker needs to be installed first.
 (It's possible to make it work on other Unix systems on which wcc is available.)
 Porting to Windows (Win32) is underday, proof-of-concept compilation already works.
 Porting to FreeBSD should be easy (with Linux compatibility `kldload linux').
-Porting to macOS could be achieved by creating a Docker image of the Linux port.
   Porting to DOS (32-bit, with DOS extenders) may work, but we need Perl
   first: https://perldoc.perl.org/perldos.html , also Perl 5.8.8 has been
   ported: https://www.ibiblio.org/pub/micro/pc-stuff/freedos/files/distributions/1.2/repos/pkg-html/perl.html